jessieren/VirFinder/README.md

 Authors: Jie Ren, Nathan Ahlgren, Yang Lu, Jed Fuhrman, Fengzhu Sun

-This program is freely available as an R package at https://github.com/jessieren/VirFinder under the terms of the GNU General Public (version 3) as published by the Free Software Foundation (http://www.gnu.org/licenses/#GPL) for academic use.
+This program is freely available as an R package at https://github.com/jessieren/VirFinder under the terms of USC-RL v1.0.

 Commercial users should contact Dr. Sun at fsun@usc.edu, copyright at the University of Southern California.